walmartlabs/concord-website/docs/index.md

+---
+layout: wmt/docs
+title:  Concord Docs
+---

 # Introduction

 Concord is a workflow server.
 It is the "glue" that connects different systems together using scenarios and plugins created by users.

 Concord can be customized to execute any workflow, but here are a few specific examples of how Concord is used:

 * To provision infrastructure in a public or private cloud